 You can create either a single-step or multi-step form depending on how much information you need from the customer.

-Based on the product, you can allow customers to select the product and quantity on the order page as well.
+Based on the product, you can also allow customers to select the product and quantity on the order page.

 You can also link the form from landing pages, emails, or ads to guide customers straight to the checkout process.